alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 <img src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fssr%2Fssr-dev-2-min.png?alt=media" alt="Create React App running with another Express server"></img>

 First, we add another server, an Express server running on port 8888 in this case.
-This server will be responsible for generating the HTML dynamically instead of returning always the same index.html.
+This new server will be responsible for generating the HTML dynamically instead of returning always the same index.html.

 When we navigate to localhost:8888 the new server will invoke renderToString with the root component of the React app and send that string in the HTTP response.
 The server should only do that if the request is not trying to access CSS or JS assets from the React app.